-Figure 5-23 Reflect Mount with Model 1012TP Mounting Track (Side View)
+Figure 5-21 Reflect Mount with Model 1012TN Mounting Track (Side View)

-3. Place the track rail assembly on the top surface of the pipe at the location where you have determined it will be mounted.
-Ensure that it is a smooth area without any raised spots or seams.

-4. Holding the track assembly in place, loop one of the roller chains under the pipe, pull it around and maintain tension while slipping a link over the tension screw hook.
+- 3. Place the track rail assembly on the top surface of the pipe at the location where you have determined it would be mounted.
+Ensure that it is a smooth area without any raised spots or seams. - 4.
+Holding the mounting track assembly in place, loop one of the strap clamps under the pipe, pull it around and maintain tension while slipping a link over the tension screw hook.
 Tighten the tension screw enough to hold the assembly on the pipe, but still allow rotation.
-Repeat for the other roller chain.
+Repeat for the other mounting strap.